devops329/devops/instruction/uiTesting/uiTesting.md

 ## Flakiness

-Browser driven testing is inherently flaky tests due to the nature of simulating a user across diverse devices.
+Browser driven testing is inherently flaky due to the nature of simulating a user across diverse devices.
 Flake can cause tests to intermittently pass or fail.
 This slows down development cycles and create a sense of distrust in the testing process.
 Here are some ways to combat flaky tests:

 - Identify and eliminate synchronization issues: Ensure your tests wait for elements to load completely before interacting with them.
 - Handle dynamic content effectively: Use robust selectors that can adapt to slight changes in the UI.